loic425/PagerfantaBundle/docs/rendering-pagerfantas.md

 }
 ```

-You then call the `pagerfanta` function in your Twig template, passing in the Pagerfanta instance.
+You then call the `pagerfanta` function in your Twig template, passing in the `Pagerfanta\Pagerfanta` instance.
 The routes are generated automatically for the current route using the variable "page" to propagate the page number.
 By default, the bundle uses the `Pagerfanta\View\DefaultView` class to render the pager.

 ```twig
 {{ pagerfanta(pager) }}